FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The name Huitt was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
-The Huitt family lived in Huet near Evreux in Normandy, France.
+The Huitt family lived in Huet or Huest near Evreux in Normandy, France.
+CITATION[CLOSE]

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hewitt, Hewett, Hewatt, Hewet, Hewit, Hewat and others.

-Another 69 words (5 lines of text) are included under the topic Early Huitt Notables in all our PDF Extended History products.
+Another 42 words (3 lines of text) are included under the topic Early Huitt Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Huitt family moved to Ireland, but this topic is not covered in this excerpt.
-Another 155 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 155 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Huitt or a variant listed above: